 - Don't use passwords that are based on personal information that can be easily accessed or guessed.

 - Use a combination of capital and lowercase letters, numbers, and special characters.

 - Don't use words that can be found in any dictionary of any language.

-- Develop a mnemonic for remembering complex passwords.
+- Develop mnemonics such as passphrases for remembering complex passwords.

 There's no guarantee that these techniques will prevent an attacker from learning your password, but they will make it more difficult.